tldr-pages/tldr/pages/common/git-grep.md

 `git grep --recurse-submodules {{search_string}}`

-- Search for a string in another point in history:
+- Search for a string in at a specific point in history:

 `git grep {{search_string}} HEAD~2`